 At the top of the hill we looked out over 3 countries.
 An experience I haven’t had since Uzbekistan. |

-We were served drinks and nibbles but then it was time to descend - so much better going down but it was a longish wait.
+AT the top we were served drinks and nibbles but too soon it was time to descend - it was so much better going down but it was a longish wait.

 |